OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

 ## On a completly unrelated note: WebGL Init
 Errr, what can we say, this part is a bore...
 But hey, be merry, it's the last function you need to delete before we can set your code free from our library!

-So, what does it implies to initialise our webGL context?
-First, we need to have acess to our canvas HTML tag and measure it.
+So, what does it implies to initialize our webGL context?
+First, we need to have access to our canvas HTML tag and measure it.
 Then we try to get a WebGL context from it, and then set the clear color to black.
 Which code wise means:

 ~~~ JavaScript